manu10/life-evaluation-tool/docs/implementation-plan.md

 ## Feature guide — how to use and why it helps
 - Optional Todos (`TodosList`)
-  - How to use: In Morning, add up to 5 small tasks via the input and Add button; toggle completion during the day.
+  - How to use: In Morning, add up to 5 small tasks for today; in Evening, add up to 5 for “Tomorrow’s Todos.”
   - Why it helps: Lightweight capture for minor tasks without crowding the 3 main goals.
-  - Test it: Add 2–3 todos, mark some complete, open Evening reset and confirm statuses; verify they appear under Yesterday after reset.
+  - Test it: Add 2–3 “today” todos in Morning and mark some complete.
+In Evening, add 1–2 “Tomorrow’s Todos.”
+On reset, confirm today’s todos’ completion, then verify tomorrow’s todos become today’s list after reset.

 - 5‑Step Protocol (`FiveStepProtocol`)
   - How to use: Tap 5️⃣ in the header.
 Follow steps: log an ABC, run a quick interrupt (breaths/posture/anchor), pick a replacement, apply one environment tweak, rate anxiety 1–10.